Azure/teams-event-distributor/README.md

 To use this more, your list of backends must be formatted different.
 See the following example.
 **Note**: This mode currently only supports a list of URLs that is not longer than approx. 14,000 characters.

 Use this command to deploy the ARM template - replace the **backends** parameter with your individual, semicolon-separated list of Event URLs, starting with the language code.
 Within each language code you can have multiple URLs.
 In this case, those will be load-balanced as well.
 There always needs to be at least one URL for English (`en`) as this is used as the fallback option.
-Also, update **locationSecondary** based on your preferences.
+Also, update **additionalLocations** based on your preferences.

 Let's take the following example:
 - For **French (fr)**, you have the following three URLs to redirect and load balance users to: **https://URL_FR_1**, **https://URL_FR_2** and **https://URL_FR_3**